We think you’d be hard-pressed to find any hotel that could compare to staying at a yurt!

 The Oregon Coast actually has a ton of yurts but here are some of the top yurts in the area.
-We will have a whole other list of Oregon Coast yurts for you to check out soon if you’re looking for more in the area.
+We have a whole other list of Oregon Coast yurts for you to check out if you’re looking for more in the area.

 1. The Yurt on Eagleview